antocuni/antocuni.github.io/blog/posts/2025/10-spy-motivations-and-goals/index.md

 during all these years.

 What follows is a collection of loosely connected facts, opinions and personal experiences.
-They might be seem a bit chaotic, but each of team is a piece of the puzzle which motivates the design of SPy.
+They might be seem a bit chaotic, but each of them is a piece of the puzzle which motivates the design of SPy.